Whipcode-API/whipcode-site/docs.md

-# Whipcode API Documentation
+# API Docs

-A [RapidAPI](https://rapidapi.com) key and Whipcode [subscription](https://rapidapi.com/Whipcode/api/whipcode/pricing) are required to access the API.

 ## Endpoint

 Whipcode's V1 endpoint is [https://whipcode.p.rapidapi.com](https://whipcode.p.rapidapi.com)

+A [RapidAPI](https://rapidapi.com) key and Whipcode [subscription](https://rapidapi.com/Whipcode/api/whipcode/pricing) are required to access the endpoint.

 Only POST requests are supported, GET requests will be rejected.